 Labelling physical outputs

 Each individual output must be labelled to enable efficient identification, cataloguing and dispatch of outputs to panels.
-The REF team will provide a report on the submission system entitled 'outputs to be provided to the library' which will generate the required labels.
+The REF team will provide a report on the submission system entitled 'outputs to be provided to the warehouse' which will generate the required labels.
 The report will be available with the next system update.
 This report will print onto Avery type L7165 labels: 99.1mm x 67.7mm.

 If an institution wishes to produce its own labels it must not: